How Gorbachev’s dream of liberal, European Russia failed

 ‘He died a disillusioned man’: How Gorbachev’s dream of liberal, European Russia failedComments

-The death of Mikhail Gorbachev, the eighth and final president of the Soviet Union, has sparked as much debate and divisions as his actions sparked during his lifetime.
+The death of Mikhail Gorbachev, the eighth and final president of the Soviet Union, has sparked as much debate and divisions as his actions did during his lifetime.

 Elected Soviet leader in March 1985 at 54, the child of Russian and Ukrainian peasants rose from humble beginnings during the Stalinist period to the very top of the Communist Party.